140 Years ago: Swiss theologian Karl Barth was born.

 Photo: Murray Campbell, Tower Clock, on Unsplash.com, licensed under Unsplash License.

-On May 10, we remember three figures with strong ties to Basel.
-Karl Barth, born in Basel in 1886, became a leading Swiss Reformed theologian, known for his Christ-centered theology and his return to Basel after being expelled from Germany for opposing the Nazis.
-Nicolas Fatio de Duillier, born in Basel in 1664, was a mathematician and natural philosopher who made contributions to astronomy and gravitation theory, though he spent much of his career abroad.
-Sebastian Brant, who died on this day in 1521, was a German humanist and satirist best known for The Ship of Fools; he studied and taught law at the University of Basel, where he developed his literary career.
-See wikipedia for more information.
-See wikipedia for more information.
-See wikipedia for more information.
+On May 10, we remember three figures connected to Basel.
+Karl Barth, a leading Swiss Reformed theologian, was born in Basel in 1886 and returned there after being expelled from Germany for opposing the Nazis, continuing his influential work until his death.
+Nicolas Fatio de Duillier, a mathematician and natural philosopher born in Basel in 1664, made contributions to astronomy and gravitation theory, though he spent much of his life abroad.
+Sebastian Brant, the German humanist and author of The Ship of Fools, studied and taught law at the University of Basel, where he wrote much of his significant work and engaged with the city's intellectual community.

 Data source: Wikidata